-- ECDC increases its capacity to capture and filter information on public health disease threats and to link this information with existing surveillance and other relevant information for better threat detection and assessment. - 2 ECDC investigates tools for crowd-sourcing in epidemic intelligence to increase insight on rapidly evolving public health events. - In collaboration with Member States, ECDC expands the scope of epidemic intelligence activities, should the scope of the EWRS be extended to environmental and chemical threats, as proposed in the new serious cross-border health threat legislation. - 4 ECDC implements mechanisms for early detection of clusters and timely comparison of strains through molecular surveillance at EU level to quide control measures. - 5 ECDC becomes the key service provider for Member States on epidemic intelligence related to health threats outside of the EU.
+- ECDC increases its capacity to capture and filter information on public health disease threats and to link this information with existing surveillance and other relevant information for better threat detection and assessment. - 2 ECDC investigates tools for crowd-sourcing in epidemic intelligence to increase insight on rapidly evolving public health events. - 3 ECDC implements mechanisms for early detection of clusters and timely comparison of strains through molecular and genomic-based surveillance at EU level to guide control measures. - 4 ECDC becomes the key service provider for Member States on epidemic intelligence related to health threats outside of the EU.